 The UMass Amherst English Department is a diverse and welcoming community.
-We combine the strengths of a liberal arts college with a major research University: our smaller classes facilitate substantive discussion, frequent writing, active student engagement, and face-to-face contact with research faculty.
+We combine the strengths of a liberal arts college with a major research University: our smaller classes facilitate discussion, frequent writing, active student engagement, and face-to-face contact with research faculty.
 Both our faculty and graduate students have been recognized as distinguished teachers, writers, and researchers.

 Our accomplished faculty publishes cutting edge work in interdisciplinary areas including

-- American Studies,
+- American Studies

-- British and Transatlantic Literature,
+- British and Transatlantic Literature

-- Medieval and Early Modern Literature,
+- Medieval and Early Modern Literature

-- Performance and Media Studies.
+- Performance and Media Studies

 Our faculty have won prestigious awards and fellowships such as the Guggenheim, Woodrow Wilson, and ACLS.
 Members of our creative writing faculty have won the National Book Award, the Pulitzer Prize, and the PEN/Faulkner Award for Fiction, among others.
-The MFA Creative Writing Program is nationally ranked, with many well-known writers among their alumi.
+The MFA Creative Writing Program is nationally ranked, with many well-known writers among their alumni.